-In 16-bit mode, when reading or writing TCF or writing OCRF, always use a word-size instruction (or two consecutive byte size MOV instructions), and always access the upper byte first.
+In 16-bit mode, when reading or writing TCF or writing OCRF, always use two consecutive byte size MOV instructions, and always access the upper byte first.
 Data will not be transferred properly if only the upper byte or only the lower byte is accessed.
 In 8-bit mode there is no such restriction on the order of access.